Edmontosaurus annectens: Description

 The skull of E. annectens is known for its long, wide muzzle.
 Cope compared this feature to that of a goose in side view, and to a short-billed spoonbill in top view.
-The skull was longer and lower proportionally than in any other known hadrosaurid.
-The toothless portion of the anterior mandible was relatively longer than in any hadrosaur.
+The skull was proportionally longer and lower than in any other known hadrosaurid.
+The toothless portion of the anterior mandible was also relatively longer than in any hadrosaur.
 The extreme length and breadth did not appear until an individual reached maturity, so many specimens lack the distinctive shape.
 The bones surrounding the large openings for the nostrils formed deep pockets around the openings.
-The eye sockets were rectangular and longer front to back than top to bottom, although this may have been exaggerated by postmortem crushing.
-The skull roof was flat and lacked a bony crest, and the quadrate bone that formed the articulation with the lower jaw was distinctly curved.
-The lower jaw was long and straight, lacking the downward curve seen in other hadrosaurids, and possessing a heavy ridge running its length.
+The eye sockets were rectangular and longer front to back than they were top to bottom, although this may have been exaggerated by postmortem crushing.
+The skull roof was flat and lacked a bony crest like that of E. regalis.
+The quadrate bone that formed the articulation with the lower jaw was distinctly curved.
+The lower jaw was long, straight, and lacking the downward curve seen in other hadrosaurids, as well as possessing a heavy ridge running its length.
 The predentary was wide and shovel-like.
 The ridge on the lower jaw may have reinforced the long, slender structure.

 As mounted, the vertebral column of E. annectens includes twelve neck, twelve back, nine sacral, and at least thirty tail vertebrae.
 The limb bones were longer and more lightly built than those of other hadrosaurids of comparable size.
 E. annectens had a distinctive pelvis, based on the proportions and form of the pubis bone.
 E. annectens, like other hadrosaurids, could move both on two legs and on four legs.
 It probably preferred to forage for food on four legs, but ran on two.
 Henry Fairfield Osborn used the skeletons in the American Museum of Natural History to portray both quadrupedal and bipedal stances for E. annectens.

+In 2025, Sereno and colleagues described two well-preserved "mummy" specimens from Wyoming, revealing that Edmontosaurus annectens bore a fleshy crest, just like its older relative Edmontosaurus regalis, over the neck and back, in addition to an interdigitating row of spikes over the hips and tail.
+The toes of the hindlimb are capped with large hooves.